 Typically, an MRI tech needs to obtain one of the following degrees or certificates:

 - Associate or bachelor’s of science - Radiography with MRI

 - Certificate, associate, or bachelor’s degree - MRI Technology

 What Will You Study?

 Bachelor’s of Science in Medical Imaging

 A four-year Bachelor of Science (B.S.) in Medical Imaging allows students to dedicate themselves to a more specific focus, like nuclear medicine or radiologic technology.
 Students are required to pass general education courses and specific classes like anatomy, pathology and physics (including radiation).

 How to Apply

 MRI Technologist Certification Is Required to Work

-Magnetic resonance imaging certificate programs are excellent options for those who already hold an associate degree or are considering a change in a current medical career.
-You’ll need to graduate from an accredited training program and pass a certification exam to earn your certification.
+Magnetic resonance imaging certification programs are excellent options for those who already hold an associate degree or are considering a change in a current medical career.
+To obtain your registration, you’ll need to graduate from an accredited training program and pass a certification exam.

 Techs need to obtain one of the following certifications:

 After completing the initial ARRT certification, specialization certificates via ‘post-primary pathways’ are available.
 You might specialize in a subject like Mammography, Vascular Sonography, or Bone Densitometry.
 Specializations can build upon a student’s knowledge and experience, and specialists typically earn higher salaries.

 The ARMRIT certification offers applicants an alternative route, catering to those focused only on MRI technology.
 With this general qualification, most MRI techs work in the growing outpatient imaging center market, rather than in hospitals.